ycl6/ycl6/README.md

 - Create [stacked violin plots](https://ycl6.github.io/StackedVlnPlot/) from `Seurat`, `SingleCellExperiment`  and `data.frame` objects
 - Gallery showcasing [Pandoc syntax highlight styles](https://ycl6.github.io/Compare-pandoc-styles/) before and after version 2.11
 - Short [examples of using R](https://github.com/ycl6/Simple-R-gists) in data analysis and visualisation
+  - National survey
     - Deaths registered monthly in England and Wales
     - COVID-19 Vaccination Statistics in England
+  - Gene expression
     - Visualise differential expression analysis results with MA plot
     - Normalisation of bulk RNA-seq counts
+    - Plot ligand-receptor expression on UMAP and t-SNE projection
+  - Others
     - Visualise interaction between 2 variables with parallel sets diagrams
-  - Plot ligand-receptor expression on UMAP and t-SNE projection
+    - Testing of the Spatial Image Analysis of Tissues (SPIAT) R package
 <!--
 **ycl6/ycl6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.